-“What do you do about your dog’s elbow calluses and hock calluses?
+“What do you do about your large breed dog’s elbow calluses and hock calluses?
 For elbow calluses that are not causing any issues today, is there anything that can be done to either prevent them from getting worse or heal them altogether?”

 The responses I got back were mixed but contained an underlying theme.
-Some said don’t bother, they are inevitable in big dogs and cannot be prevented.
+Some said don’t bother, they are inevitable in large dogs and cannot be prevented.
 Others suggested that calluses are “no big deal” and can actually be beneficial for the dog.

 Well, if there is one way to fire Big Dog Mom up, it is to tell her to give up before even entering the ring!